OrderFromChaos/monolayer-highlighter/README.md

 The program takes a target RGB color and accepted tolerances as inputs, then highlights all pixels that fit the chosen parameters and blacks out all that do not:
 ![output](http://i.imgur.com/CKpkzH3.jpg)

-The highlight and blackout can be selected.
+The highlight and blackout colors can be selected.
 If needed, by commenting lines 49 and 51, the highlight/blackout colors can be not applied, preserving the colors below them.
 For example:
 ![only highlighting target](http://i.imgur.com/k0TjECz.jpg)
 ![only blacking out background](http://i.imgur.com/uiuRLb8.jpg)

 This code can be applied to relatively large images (4000 by 2000) thanks to bit shifting where the image color data is stored.

-Note that this code cannot run extremely large images; it runs into memory problems.
+Note that this code as is cannot run extremely large images; it runs into memory problems.
 To fix this in the future, this program should be written inside PGraphics, instead of being shown in the view window.